Lightning Brigade: Second Battle of Chattanooga

 Wilder's brigade moved out from its headquarters on 16 August, ascending the Plateau and camping that night at Sewanee, near the University of the South.
 The brigade and Minty's cavalrymen led the advance.
 Those two brigades would move quickly to reach the river while Hazen and Wagner would make their best speed to follow.
 The 92nd and its companions quickly worked their way towards the Tennessee River, through Dunlap, reaching Poe's Tavern, to the northeast of Chattanoogas Ridge on August 20.
 The steep slopes of the Cumberland Plateau and Walden's Ridge were difficult terrain, and there was a dearth of forage, but the two brigades still made good time in their advance.

 At dawn on 21 August, the command moved to the Tennessee to begin their deception.
 Wilder and Minty divided the north bank between their brigades.
 The 92nd and its brigade mates covered southern side, from city to Sale Creek, and Minty's men from there north to the mouth of the Hiawassee River.
 Wagner and Hazen's brigades, traveling afoot were still crossing the mountains.
 Once they arrived, they would join the force already there to keep Bragg distracted.

 On arrival, Wilder and Minty divided the north bank between the brigades.
 The Lightning Brigade would cover from opposite the city to Sale Creek about eleven miles upstream.
 Minty would cover the sector further upstream.
 The idea was to keep the Rebels watching to the north and east.
 Wilder further divided his sector sending the 92nd and 98th Illinois with a section of the 18th Indiana Light Artillery (Capt.
 Eli Lilly's battery), ten miles up the Tennessee toward Minty to the ferry at Harrison's Landing.
-He kept the 123rd Illinois, 17th and 72nd Indian with the rest of Lilly's Battery opposite the city.
+He kept the 123rd Illinois, 17th and 72nd Indiana with the rest of Lilly's Battery opposite the city.